jaredvance26/PacMan-Fallen-Kingdom/README.md

 ## Getting Started
 ---
-Make sure you have Python 3.8.0 or newer and arcade.0 or new installed and running on your machine.
+Make sure you have Python 3.8.0 or newer and arcade installed and running on your machine.
 You can install arcade by reading these instructions: https://arcade.academy/installation_from_source.html.

 ## Project Structure